Nananas/ymake/README.md

 # Ymake

 Ymake is a build tool analog to GNU make.
-Instead of using makefiles, ymake reads from a `Ymakefile`, written in [YAML](https://en.wikipedia.org/wiki/YAML).
+Instead of using makefiles, ymake reads from a `Ymakefile` written in [YAML](https://en.wikipedia.org/wiki/YAML).

 ## Command line
 Command line usage is as follows: